-The majority of care assistants and associated ancillary staff are already paid the National Living Wage and are automatically entitled to the rise – that’s fifty percent of staff in a home like mine.
+The majority of care assistants and associated ancillary staff are automatically entitled to the rise – that’s fifty percent of staff in a home like mine.

 But the wage bill increase doesn’t stop there.

-Other workers in care homes will feel aggreaved as they won’t be entitled to the pay rise so how do you keep their loyalty?
-I think it’s a very unfair situation and they need a pay rise to maintain the differentials between different roles.
+Higher salaried workers will feel aggrieved as they won’t be entitled to the pay rise so how do you keep their loyalty?
+It’s a very unfair situation as they need a pay rise to maintain the differentials between different roles.

 That leaves a gaping hole in our accounts.